 Why Exchange Online Backup is necessary

 Microsoft Exchange Online is an industry leading, fully hosted email service that offers generous mailbox space and online calendaring capabilities.
 All emails are hosted in Microsoft’s Azure data centers on their popular Exchange Server software, enabling multi-device synchronization.
 Users can access emails, share calendars, contacts, and tasks even while they are on the move.
 Exchange Online can be easily accessed from a user’s desktop, through the web with a browser, or from a mobile device.
-Users can subscribe to Exchange Online as a standalone service or through a Microsoft 365 subscription.
+Users can subscribe to Exchange Online as a standalone service or through a Microsoft 365 subscription

-Why is Exchange Online popular
+Why Exchange Online is so popular

 1. Generous inbox space